flutter/website/developing-packages.md

 flutter create --org com.example --plugin hello
 ```

-This creates a plugin project in the `hello/` folder with the following content:
+This creates a plugin project in the `hello/` folder with the following
+specialized content:

 * `lib/hello.dart`:
    - The Dart API for the plugin.